Pain, Inflammation, Joint disorders | February 21, 2018 | Author: Naturopath

 In addition to joint inflammation, MSM has the ability to reduce inflammation in a number of other conditions.
 In animal studies MSM reduced inflammatory mediators in vivo for induced colitis, lung injury and liver injury.
 Hasegawa and colleagues reported that MSM was useful in protecting against UV-induced inflammation when applied topically and promoted healing.
 In humans, MSM is effective at reducing other inflammatory pathologies including interstitial cystitis and allergic rhinitis.

-Click Here For Article About Interstitial Cystitis
+Click Here for further reading - Interstitial Cystitis

-Click Here For Article About Allergic Rhinitis
+Click Here for further reading - Allergic Rhinitis

 Prolonged strenuous exercise can result in muscle soreness caused by microtrauma to muscles and surrounding connective tissue leading to a local inflammatory response.